godfat/muack/README.md

 However you should not mix mocks and stubs with the same method, or you might encounter some unexpected result.
 Jump to _Caveat_ for more detail.

+On the other hand, stubs aren't limited to testing.
+If we want to monkey patching something, stubs could be useful as we don't care how many times the injected methods are called.
+Jump to _Muack as a mocky patching library_ section for more detail.

 ### reset and verify